bdaiinstitute/ros_utilities/README.md

     entrypoint()
 ```

+Note a ROS 2 node and an executor are accessible process-wide through `bdai_ros2_wrappers.process` module APIs.
-This is ideal for quick prototyping and simple scripts.
+This is ideal for quick prototyping and simple scripts, as the UX is largely intuitive e.g. you can make blocking
+calls from virtually anywhere.

 #### Setting up multi-node processes

-You can spin as many ROS 2 nodes as you need, and skip the default process-wide node if unnecessary:
+You can spin as many ROS 2 nodes as you need, and skip the default process-wide node if unnecessary.
+Here's an example that
+loads three (3) ROS 2 nodes and spins them indefinitely:

 ```python
 import logging